jshafto/oop-connect-four/README.md

 Academy.
 This implemenation is by Juliet Shafto and Yongho Kim.

 ### Project Status
-Game will check for ties and column wins, but rows wins are not counted.
-The RowWinInspector is present but does not successfully check for row wins.
+The game works and all win conditions are accounted for, but the game state is not preserved when the page is refreshed.

 ## Project Requirements